Skip to content

 9. For managed services (-d mode), runs post-apply health verification.

 Generated artifacts are written to .claw-runtime/ next to the pod file.
 Per-agent context lives at .claw-runtime/context/<agent-id>/.
 These are generated outputs — inspect them for debugging, but do not hand-edit them.
+When claw-api is present, Clawdapus Dash also exposes this context under its Agents view, including redacted runtime manifests and the latest live cllama context snapshot.

 Examples: